Use all of Jetpack’s features by connecting your site to a WordPress.com account.

-If you’re new to WordPress, some hosting companies will preinstall the Jetpack plugin for you.
-Jetpack is an add-on (a “plugin” in WordPress language) that adds many extra features to your site.
-Many of these features are powered by WordPress.com.
+Jetpack is an add-on (a “plugin” in WordPress language) that powers up your website.
+Many of its features are managed through WordPress.com.

 WP Admin Dashboard

-When you’re logged into your site’s WP Admin dashboard, you can check what your username is by looking at the top right corner.
-You’ll see a message that says ,”Howdy, [username]”.
+When you’re logged into your site’s WP Admin dashboard, you can check your username by looking at the top right corner.
+You’ll see a message that says, “Howdy, [username].”

-You can change your username, if desired, under the Users panel in WP Admin.
+If desired, you can change your username under the Users panel in WP Admin.

 Jetpack and WordPress.com